 The Steinr Emperor Guntherm ascended the Throne after a series of successful campaigns against the Jotun barbarians.
 He was committed to expanding the reach of the Empire, and chafed under the economic restrictions placed by his predecessor.
 The early part of his reign is committed to strengthening the borders of the Empire, and a number of castles and fortresses were built during his reign.
 The latter part of his reign is known for some of the bloodiest battles in Imperial history.

 (249 YE - 257 YE) Reign of Empress Brannan

 The Navarri Empress Brannan followed Guntherm to the throne, and was another military-minded ruler dedicated to smashing the orcs and expanding the borders of the Empire.
-Ultimately, her abusive attitude to the powers of the Throne, and allegations of improper relations with certain Eternals resulted in her being the only Emperor or Empress to be revoked by the Imperial Synod.
-Despite her failings, some of the most glorious battles in Imperial history take place during her reign, she showed what the Empire was capable of when sufficient resources were given to its armies, and with her support the Navarr made great advances in their fight to destroy the vallorn and reclaim their lost cities.
+Ultimately, her abusive attitude to the powers of the Throne, and allegations of improper relations with certain eternals resulted in her being the only Throne to be revoked by the Imperial Synod.
+Despite her failings, she showed what the Empire was capable of when sufficient resources were given to its armies.
+Some of the most glorious battles in Imperial history took place during her reign, and with her support the Navarr in particular made great advances in their fight to destroy the vallorn and reclaim their lost cities.

 (257 YE - 281 YE) Reign of Emperor James

 The Senate decreed that the Empire was now large enough and argued that further expansion was counterproductive, despite vociferous argument from the Synod and the Military Council.
 Trade routes with various foreigners were established, and peace treaties were signed with various barbarians,ushering in an era of economic growth and prosperity.

 Some barbarians continued to threaten the borders, but the armies shifted to a more defensive role.